mslinn/web3j-scala/README.md

    $ geth --datadir .ethereum --rpc --shh --rinkeby --ipcpath geth.ipc > logs/geth.log
    ```
 2. Create the smart contract JVM wrapper by running `demo/DemoSmartContracts.scala`.
-   If you did not create a log file, then type the following into another shell:
+   If you did not create a log file, then the shell that you used will continuously scroll output as you proceed through these instructions,
+   so type the following into another shell:
    ```
    $ sbt "test:runMain demo.DemoSmartContracts"
    ```